NCT 2020 Resonance

 NCT 2020 Resonance is the second studio album by South Korean boy band NCT, an unlimited group project under the management of SM Entertainment.
-Similar to their previous release NCT 2018 Empathy, NCT 2020 Resonance is part of the "NCT 2020" project; which saw all current NCT members from several units collaborating on a full-length release.
-This time, the album features all 21 members from three current units of NCT; NCT 127, NCT Dream, and WayV, while introducing two new NCT members, namely Shotaro and Sungchan.
+Similar to their previous release NCT 2018 Empathy, NCT 2020 Resonance is part of the "NCT 2020" project, which saw all current NCT members from several units collaborating on a full-length release.
+This time, the album features all 23 members from three current units of NCT; NCT 127, NCT Dream, and WayV, while introducing two new NCT members, namely Shotaro and Sungchan.
+It would also be the final NCT album to feature Lucas due to his hiatus and eventual departure in 2023.
 The first part was released on October 12, 2020, and the second part was then released on November 23, 2020.

 To promote the first part of the album, "Make A Wish" and "From Home" were released respectively as the first and second single, under the name of NCT U. "90's Love" and "Work It" were released as the two lead singles for the second part of the album.

 The group promoted the album through music show performances and their own reality television series, NCT World 2.0.
 It was a commercial success for the group, becoming their first chart-topper on the Gaon Album Chart as NCT, and subsequently the group's first release to sell over a million copies without any repackage.